geerlingguy/ansible-role-elasticsearch/README.md

     elasticsearch_script_inline: true
     elasticsearch_script_indexed: true

+path.data and path.logs, for where logs and data are written to, can be specified as well.
+For example:
+    elasticsearch_data_path: /opt/elasticsearch/data
+    elasticsearch_logs_path: /var/log/elasticsearch

 Whether to allow inline scripting against ElasticSearch.
 You should read the following link as there are possible security implications for enabling these options: [Enable Dynamic Scripting](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting.html#enable-dynamic-scripting).
 Available options include: `true`, `false`, and `sandbox`.

 ## Dependencies